kunhwiko/concepts/how_to_compsci.md

 ##### Databases
 ```
+read problems : as tables grow, it becomes harder to read information that reader needs
+Indexing : allow for short cuts to data by specifying matching values (query by date, age, id)

+failure problems : what if database fails (too much load) and you cannot access the database?
+Replication : makes copies of the database for backup purposes
+Master-Slave Model : slaves are replicas that are read-only to lessen the load on the master server

+Consistency : read request for any of the copies should return the same data
+1) Strong Consistency : must become consistent immediately, offers updated data indefinitely at higher latency
+2) Eventual Consistency : becomes consistent eventually, offers low latency but risks returning non-updated data

+write problems : what if there are too many write requests to master server? how can we solve latency issues of replicating large amounts of data?
+Sharding : splitting the data across multiple machines

 SQL : relational, structured/predefined, table-based, less scalability
 NoSQL : non-relational, unstructured/flexible, key-value paired (JSON objects), better scalability (database can be scattered into distributed systems)

-indexing : short cutting to the record with matching values (query by age)
-replication : makes copies of the database (backup purposes)

-problems :
-1) replicating large amounts of data may be harmful for latency issues

-sharding : breaks a database into smaller chunks, allowing for portions of the database to be replicated

-consistency : read request for any of the copies should return the same data
-strong consistency : must become consistent immediately, offers updated data indefinitely at higher latency
-eventual consistency : becomes consistent eventually, offers low latency but risks returning non-updated data
 ```

 ##### Servers